Picture "Flower Vase" (c. 1660), framed

 He is renowned for his still lifes especially for the ones with the motifs of flowers and fruit of the Dutch School.
 He combined the microscopic delicacy of workmanship with the finest arrangements.
 He mainly painted vases with bouquets, often populated with insects and butterflies.

-Epochal term for the art of the 17th century.
-The Baroque style of art, which originated in Rome around 1600, permeated visual arts, literature and music practically all over Europe within a very short period of time and lasted until 1770 in the visual arts.
-The last phase is generally characterised by Rococo.
+Term used to describe the art of the 17th century.
+The Baroque art style, which originated in Rome around 1600, quickly spread through the visual arts, literature, and music across nerly all of Europe, lasting in the visual arts until 1770.
+The final phase is generally characterised by Rococo.

-Characteristic features include: the pulsating movement of all forms, the abolition of boundaries between architecture, painting and sculpture, that resulted in the epoch typical "Gesamtkunstwerk" ("total work of art"), and especially the purposeful use of light, which became an important artistic component.
-The subordination of the individual parts to the whole resulted in the creation of a unified and, at the same time, dynamic space, which is fully expressed in the magnificent buildings of this period.
+Characteristic features include: the pulsating movement of all forms, the abolition of boundaries between architecture, painting, and sculpture, leading to the typical "Gesamtkunstwerk" ("total work of art"), and, above all, the purposeful use of light, which became an important artistic component.
+The subordination of the individual parts to the whole resulted in the creation of a unified yet dynamic space, which is fully expressed in the magnificent buildings of this period.

-The Baroque art, with its penchant for grandeur, splendour and rushing abundance, clearly reflects the desire for representation, which was a concern of secular and ecclesiastical, especially the Catholic, patrons of the time, who were strengthened by the Counter-Reformation.
-In painting, characteristic features of the Baroque, are manifested in the altar and ceiling painting, history and portrait.
+The Baroque art, with its penchant for grandeur, splendour, and rushing abundance, clearly reflects the desire for representation, which was a concern of secular and ecclesiastical, especially the Catholic patrons strengthened by the Counter-Reformation.
+In painting, characteristic features of the Baroque, are manifested in altar and ceiling painting, history scences and portraits.

 A true-to-the-original reproduction of an artwork in the same size and with the best possible material and colour uniformity.